ROCm-LS/monai/CONTRIBUTING.md

 ### Communicate with us

-We are happy to talk with you about your needs for MONAI for AMD ROCm(TM) and your ideas for contributing to the project.
+We are happy to talk with you about your needs for MONAI for AMD ROCm&trade; and your ideas for contributing to the project.
 One way to do this is to create an issue discussing your thoughts.
 It might be that a very similar feature is under development or already exists, so an issue is a great starting point.
 If you are looking for an issue to resolve that will help Project MONAI, see the [*good first issue*](https://github.com/ROCm-LS/MONAI/labels/good%20first%20issue) and [*Contribution wanted*](https://github.com/ROCm-LS/MONAI/labels/Contribution%20wanted) labels.

 ### Does it belong in PyTorch for AMD ROCm(TM) instead of MONAI for AMD ROCm(TM)?